LoganZechella/LocalVector/README.md

 # Local Documentation Vector Database

-This project provides a simple, self-hosted vector database designed for ingesting documentation (from URLs or local files) and performing semantic searches.
+This project provides a simple, self-hosted vector database designed for ingesting documentation (from URLs, local files, or GitHub repositories) and performing semantic searches.
 It uses ChromaDB for the vector store, OpenAI embeddings, and exposes functionality via a FastAPI service and a command-line interface (CLI).

 ## Features

+*   **Multi-Source Ingestion:**
-*   **Document Ingestion:** Load documents from web URLs, PDF files, or plain text files.
+    *   Load documents from web URLs.
+    *   Ingest local PDF and plain text files.
+    *   Clone and process public **GitHub Repositories** locally, avoiding API rate limits.
 *   **Vector Storage:** Uses ChromaDB for efficient local vector storage and retrieval.
 *   **Embeddings:** Leverages OpenAI's `text-embedding-3-large` (with fallback to `small`) for generating text embeddings.
+*   **Code-Aware Chunking:** Intelligently chunks code files (Python, JavaScript) and Markdown based on structure (functions, classes, headers) for better context.
 *   **Semantic Search:** Query ingested documents based on semantic similarity.
 *   **API:** FastAPI service provides endpoints for ingestion and search.
 *   **CLI:** A command-line interface for interacting with the service.